“May our faces, when worn, be defined by smiles lines and twinkling eyes.”

 I have since learned that is extremely rare.
-From my present phase of life I can now clearly see that few people ever have the privilege of experiencing this sort of love, much less living in it moment-to-moment gratefully.
-Further, I now have the perspective that even when such love does grow, it is fleeting.
-Even if it lasts until old age; for in that kind of love, a lifetime is a fleeting length of time.
+From my present phase of life, I can now clearly see that few people ever have the privilege of experiencing this sort of love –much less living in it moment-to-moment gratefully.
+Further, I now have the perspective that even when such love does grow, it is fleeting –even if it lasts until old age, for in that kind of love, a lifetime is a fleeting length of time.

 I was also learning the following: You can list out your needs and wants; and, if they do not counter your personal policies, and if they are in alignment with your purpose for living this life, then you can name your goals and make things happen –as long as you have your health, of course.

-It was two weeks later I had more prospects than I had time to meet them.
+It was two weeks later that I had more prospects than I had time to meet them.
 Meet I did.
 Many.
 Over coffee or lunch or sometimes happy hour.
 Almost none did I want to set up a dinner date with.
 And the few I did have dinner with just weren’t vibing well enough.
-Partly me, I see in hindsight, as a widower, with a trundler, who was getting back into the market; but I was realizing my burgeoning insight into the importance of harmony of soul-to-soul, heart-to-heart, wavelength.
-“Good vibes.”
+Partly me, I see in hindsight, as a widower, with a trundler, as I was getting back into the market; but mostly because I was realizing my burgeoning of that insight into the importance of harmony.
+Of soul-to-soul, heart-to-heart wavelength.
+Of “good vibes.”

-So I spent some time on my lists in an effort to add to them.
+So, I spent some time on my list of needs and wants in an effort to add to it.
 But I had to work with it for some time while I worked out what I was trying to put to words to add to it.
-As I finally got it revised and written in a new unit of time, the two weeks magic happened again.
-One of the ladies I ended it with in the past, back when I decided to instead play house with Ms. Worklate Intothenight, literally saw me on the street from afar and rang me up.
+Once I finally got it revised and written in a new unit of time, the two weeks magic happened yet again.
+One of the ladies I ended it with in the past, back before I decided to instead play house with Ms. Worklate Intothenight, literally saw me on the street from afar and rang me up.

 She was struggling after her divorce.
 Single mom needed love and help and respite.
-We helped fill each others needs, physical and emotional and pillow-talk; we dated for a lovely while, while I worked on learning about wavelength harmony.
-During our fling, I helped her focus on herself for a change in her phase of life at the time.
+We helped fill each other’s needs –physical and emotional and pillow-talk.
+We dated for a lovely while.
+While I worked on learning about wavelength harmony, I helped her focus on herself for a change in her phase of life at the time.
 She found new belief in herself and she then made a wonderful new life for herself.

 During our second-go-round fling, I was re-working my needs and wants as well as my goals and purposes, and even my policies.
 I revised my list to try to capture what I was learning about wavelength harmony.
-Once I got it complete, I shared what I wrote again with my friends both male and female.
+Once I got it written correctly, completely, I shared what I wrote again with my friends both male and female.
 I tweaked how it was written until I again got it to communicate what I meant, anew.
 The correct vibe.
 “Yep, that’s it.”
 After I got it just right, I’ll be damned if the young woman who would become my second wife, and her daughter, who is just four months older than my son, didn’t walk into our lives on the two-weeks-to-the-day mark.